kaidez/kdz/source-shared-files/STYLEGUIDE.md

        ├── image-min
        ├── bower.json
        └── package.json

-If either the `-l` flag or `-s` flag is passed to `kdz init`, then specific `.less` or `.scss` files will be created in `css-build/imports`, respectively.
+If either the `-l` flag or `-s` flag is passed to `kdz app`, then specific `.less` or `.scss` files will be created in `css-build/imports`, respectively.
 Afterwards, commands are run that download Bootstrap's core CSS file via Bower and creates a core stylesheet that imports in all the preprocessor files.

 For example, if `.less` files were built out, the structure would look like this: